rmhorton/virtual-generalist/doc/bnlearn_example.md

 library(bnlearn)
 ```

-This examples follows Figure 2.1 in  [_Bayesian Artificial Intelligence_](https://bayesian-intelligence.com/publications/bai/), chapter 2.
+This example follows Figure 2.1 in  [_Bayesian Artificial Intelligence_](https://bayesian-intelligence.com/publications/bai/), [chapter 2[(https://bayesian-intelligence.com/publications/bai/book/BAI_Chapter2.pdf).

-Let's use the probabilities given in the figure to generate some simulated data, then see if `bnlearn` can determine the structure of the Bayes Net from the simulated data:
+We'll use the probabilities given in the figure to generate some simulated data, then see if `bnlearn` can determine the structure of the Bayes Net from the simulated data.

 ```r